 The Assessor & ERO is supported in meeting his statutory responsibilities by his Management Team, which has responsibility for all aspects of planning, managing, monitoring and reporting of statutory functions, service delivery and performance improvement.
+The Management Team in turn is supported by the Administration, Valuation and IT Working Groups.

 The Three Year Service Plan is the key corporate tool for making best use of financial, technological, human and other resources available.
-From the Three Year Service Plan, the annual operational and services plans are prepared with progress monitored by the Management Team.
+From the Three Year Service Plan, annual operational and project plans are prepared with progress monitored by the Management Team.
 A performance framework is in place with standards and targets agreed.
 Ongoing monitoring against targets is undertaken by the Management Team and Valuation Joint Board.

-The Board's financial management arrangements conform to the standards of the Chartered Institute of Public Finance and Accountancy (CIPFA) and the role of Treasurer and Section 95 Officer in 2018-19 was fulfilled by the Section 95 Officer from Clackmannanshire Council.
+The Board's financial management arrangements conform to the standards of the Chartered Institute of Public Finance and Accountancy (CIPFA) and the role of Treasurer and Section 95 Officer in 2019/20 was fulfilled by the Section 95 Officer from Clackmannanshire Council.
 The Board approve a financial budget annually, prior to the start of the financial year, and performance against budget is monitored regularly by both Senior Managers and the Board, on a regular basis.